Mark Stevens (art critic): Awards and honors

-In 2004, Stevens and Swan won the National Book Critics Circle Award for Biography with De Kooning: An American Master.
-The following year, Stevens and his wife won the 2005 Pulitzer Prize for Biography or Autobiography for De Kooning: An American Master.
-Stevens and Swan were also recipients of the Los Angeles Times Book Prize for their biography of De Kooning in 2005.
-The De Kooning book also received the Ambassador Book Award in the Biography & Autobiography category that year.
+In 2004, Stevens and Swan won the National Book Critics Circle Award for Biography with de Kooning: An American Master.
+The following year, Stevens and his wife won the 2005 Pulitzer Prize for Biography or Autobiography and the Los Angeles Times Book Prize for Biography with their de Kooning book.
+Their book also received the Ambassador Book Award in the Biography & Autobiography category that year.
+During 2007, Stevens was a fellow at the New York Public Library.